Dominic-Schlegel/Hostsharing-Ansible-Django/README.md

     $ vim inventory

-Now the option -i can be used to read this inventory file instead of the /etc/ansible/hosts file.
+The option -i can be used to read this inventory file instead of the /etc/ansible/hosts file.
 If we want to login with an SSH-Key instead of an SSH-Password, we have to remove the -k option from the following string.
 The -K is needed to prompt us once for the sudo password of the new user.
 We run:

     $ ansible-playbook -i inventory playbook-django.yml -k -K